 The easiest way to experience the island is to book one of the top all-inclusive resorts in Barbados.
-You can both enjoy fabulous food and activities on property, and easily explore the rest of the island too.
-There are some near Bridgetown and the airport for convenience, but I enjoyed best going a bit off-grid and relaxing at The Club – which is on the same road as Rhianna’s 22-million-dollar mansion.
+You can both enjoy fabulous food and activities on the property, and easily explore the rest of the island too.
+There are some near Bridgetown and the airport for convenience, but I enjoyed best going a bit off-grid and relaxing at The Club – which is on the same road as Rihanna’s 22-million-dollar mansion.

 Find Me at The Club